-The ADEA protects job applicants and employees who are forty (40) years of age and older.
-TSS employees shall not fail or refuse to hire, discharge any individual, or discriminate against an individual with respect to compensation terms, conditions, or privileges of employment because of the individual's age.
-Furthermore, TSS employees shall not limit, segregate, or classify employees in any way that would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his or her status as an employee because of such individual's age.
+The ADEA protects job applicants and forty (40) years and older employees.
+TSS employees shall not fail or refuse to hire, discharge any individual, or discriminate against an individual concerning compensation terms, conditions, or privileges of employment because of the individual's age.
+Furthermore, TSS employees shall not limit, segregate, or classify employees that would deprive or deprive any individual of employment opportunities or otherwise adversely affect their employment status because of their age.